 These days it’s almost impossible to go about your daily life without hearing about global warming and the ‘greenhouse effect’, and with energy bills rising steadily each year, now’s the time to evaluate your home’s efficiency.
 There are various ways you can make your home more eco-friendly and implementing a lot of small changes can often add up to make a huge impact on the environment.
-We’ve compiled a list of 6 ideas to make your home eco-friendly create a more sustainable world for future generations, and the best part is that most of them require very minimal expenditure.
+We’ve compiled a list of 6 tips For An eco friendly Home and create a more sustainable world for future generations, and the best part is that most of them require very minimal expenditure.

 Every home in the UK should have separate recycling bins, and it’s important to use them as they’ve been proven to reduce the amount of waste in landfill sites dramatically.
 The problem with NOT recycling is that many items take a long time to biodegrade naturally.
 For example, a tin can will take approximately 100 years to biodegrade, while your average plastic bottle takes between 450 – 1000 years!
 In order to make the recycling process more efficient, it’s imperative to separate everyday waste into the correct recycling bins and keep any items that you may re-use at a later date (eg – Glass Jars, Bottles, etc…).
 Be sure to put your recycling box out the night before a collection and if you do not have separate recycling bins, you can order some from your local council free of charge.